valinsky/hugo_blog/content/posts/calyxos.md

 The apps that I ended up still using work well on CalyxOS.
 Some require [microG](https://microg.org/) because many of them are dependent on Google Services, but microG is entirely optional and CalyxOS can be used without it.

 A common argument that I hear against de-Googled mobile OS-es is that Google Maps doesn't work well.
 I've experienced this with GrapheneOS myself, but on CalyxOS it seems to work ok.
-Everytime I use it I'm greeted with a notification saying **Maps won't run unless you update Google Play services.** yet I ignore it and continue using the app as I normally would.
+Everytime I use it I'm greeted with a notification saying `Maps won't run unless you update Google Play services` yet I ignore it and continue using the app as I normally would.
 Google Maps is the only Google app I still use and I'm waiting on the day I don't have to use it again, but it's just so good that I haven't found a decent replacement for it yet.
 Sigh...

 One app that I find particularly helpful is [Datura Firewall](https://calyxos.org/about/tech/datura/) which blocks other apps from having a network connection.
 This comes in handy when you want to block network access to privacy invasing apps while not in use.
 Looking at you Google Maps.